The Bob Cummings Show: Production

 Cummings had earlier starred in the 1952 sitcom My Hero, which ran one season.
 Taft Schreiber of MCA brought George Burns and Paul Henning to Cummings and pitched him the idea for The Bob Cummings Show.
 They formed a company, Laurel, to make the show.
 Rod Amateau wrote many episodes.
 Henning drew extensively on Cummings' real-life past in creating the show.

 The show was sold in August 1954, but Cummings did not agree to go on air until January "when we had a comfortable backlog of scripts."
 He did this due to his experience on My Hero, where he felt the show went to air without a sufficient supply of scripts.

 "I also resolved we wouldn't aim at the kid audience", he added.
 "Sure, it's easy to develop a following that way, but kids are the most fickle audience in the world.
 Once they drop you, you're finished forever.
 So we aimed at the adults, but strangely enough, we started to develop a strong kid following anyway."

 The role of Schultzy was created for Jane Withers.
 However, she had too many demands, which the producers were not willing to meet.
 Eddie Rubin suggested Ann B. Davis, who was cast.

 The show started in January 1955 on NBC at Sunday 10:30 pm.
-In June, the series was shifted from NBC to CBS on Thursdays at 8 pm by its sponsor RK Reyolds Tobacco to get more access to markets.
+In June, the series was shifted from NBC to CBS on Thursdays at 8 pm by its sponsor RJ Reyolds Tobacco to get more access to markets.
 In April 1957, the show moved back to NBC on Tuesday nights at 9:30 pm.